 Historic Sites of Manitoba: Brown and Rutherford Building (5 Sutherland Avenue, Winnipeg)

-This three-storey brick building on Sutherland Avenue in the Point Douglas area of Winnipeg was designed by the local architectural firm of Pratt and Ross, and built in 1912 for the Brown and Rutherford Lumber Company, replacing earlier structures destroyed by fire on 6 April 1900 and 26 April 1912.
+This four-storey brick building at the northeast corner of Sutherland Avenue and Buchanan Street (no longer a public road), in the Point Douglas area of Winnipeg, measuring 80 feet by 209 feet, was designed by the local architectural firm of Pratt and Ross, and built in 1912 by day labour as a new mill building for the Brown and Rutherford Lumber Company at a cost of about $70,000.
+It replaced earlier structures destroyed by fire on 6 April 1900 and 26 April 1912.

 Brown and Rutherford mill on fire